 - Selling systems Since the early 1970s, Australia has revolutionised how wool is sampled and sold around the world.
-This includes wool presale sampling and auction sale systems, which ensure well-informed and efficient trading in three major selling centres. - Specifications Australia drove the development of most widely used wool measurement systems, including those for fibre diameter, staple length and staple strength.
-These are critical specifications for wool processors, as they determine wool processing potential. - Harvesting methods Australian innovations have influenced the nature of modern wool harvesting tools, including the handpieces used by shearers and bale presses.
-This is still an active area of R&D investment, which includes robotics and other defleecing methods. - 4.
+This includes wool presale sampling and auction sale systems, which ensure well-informed and efficient trading in three major selling centres. - Specifications Australia drove the development of the most widely used wool measurement systems, including those for fibre diameter, staple length and staple strength.
+These are critical specifications for wool processors, as they determine wool processing potential. - 3.
+Harvesting methods Australian innovations have influenced the nature of modern wool harvesting tools, including the handpieces used by shearers and bale presses.
+This is still an active area of R&D investment, which includes investigating a new way of biological wool harvesting that enables the fleece to remain on the sheep, without the need for nets, until the wool is mechanically removed. - 4.
 National Wool Declaration Since 2008, the Australian National Wool Declaration has allowed wool growers to declare their mulesing status which is now internationally recognised and widely used. - 5.
 Husbandry practices AWI's investment in the Lifetime Wool Production Project led to the widely adopted Lifetime Ewe Management (LTEM) education program, which lifts lamb survival and boosts ewe health and productivity.